 The same goes for kids.
 When encouraging your kids to memorize the Bible, consider which translation will help them understand the concepts better.
 That way, whenever your preschooler learns a few Bible verses, it will have a greater impact as they grow up.

 Once you start memorizing, there will be people who tell you that you’ve chosen a “lesser” version to memorize.
 They may not have wrong intentions, but they will be discouraging.

-…God will honor the time you spend memorizing and meditating on His Word, regardless of whether or not it’s the “best Bible translation”.
+…God will honor the time you spend memorizing, meditating, and reviewing the Bible verses you’ve memorized, regardless of whether or not it’s the “best Bible translation”.